-Be proactive in checking with your local law enforcement agency on how to obtain a background report for your state.
+Be proactive in checking with your local law enforcement agency on how to obtain a background check for your state.

+Because the process for obtaining a background check can potentially take 1-2 weeks (sometimes longer), students will need to be proactive in completing this requirement.
 Students should ensure that their current background check is on file prior to the start of a course that requires observation/field experience hours.
 The official Teacher Education Background Check Form can be found in the appendix of this handbook.